ethic8L/ethic8L/README.md

 ## Objective

-Aspiring to transition into cybersecurity with a focus on joining a Security Operations Center (SOC) as a Tier 1 Analyst.
+Aspiring to transition into cybersecurity.
 Eager to apply my computer science background, technical skills, and passion for digital security to contribute to threat detection and incident response efforts.
 Committed to continuous learning and enhancing the security posture of an organization.

 ## Skills